GKO95/GKO95.github.io/_docs/en.PRGMING_C.md

 C language is a compiled language that doesn't support cross-platform, but it processes faster than interpreted language due to its optimization to the current system.

 ### Compiler
 C language categorizes its compiler version by the year of standard released by the International Organization for Standardization(ISO); ANSI C (aka.
 C89) and C99 is the most commonly used version.
-This document introduces C language based on the ANSI C compiler at minimum.
+This document introduces C language based on the ANSI C compiler.

 ### Preprocessor
 A preprocessor is responsible for optimizing the source code before the compiler translates to binary code.
 A command for a preprocessor is called *preprocessor directive* and has octothorpe `#` at its prefix.